spraguem15/MaxPortfolio/Datacenter Network Accelerator/Project_Details.md

 $\text{Usage} = \frac{\text{Cycles Occupied}}{\text{Buffer Capacity} \times \text{Time}} \times 100$

+The amount of cycles that each frame in the buffer was calculated using the equation above, then averaged with the other frames to get a total buffer usage average.
 This information is also straight forward showing that as the buffer sizes get larger the usage goes down.
 However, we do see a gradual increase in usage as we get to a larger buffer size which does not follow general instincts of how things should go.
-What was discovered was that because the larger buffers ran the testbench so quickly the reported usage value went up
+What was discovered was that because the larger buffers ran the testbench so quickly the reported usage value went up because the time it took decreased so much.